A Very Long Engagement: Cast

-Production and release
+Production

-A Very Long Engagement was filmed entirely in France over an 18-month period, with about 30 French actors, approximately 500 French technicians and more than 2,000 French extras.
-Right before the film's New York City and Hollywood debut, the film's production company ("2003 Productions"), which is one-third owned by Warner Brothers and two-thirds owned by Warner France, was ruled an American production company by a French court, denying the studio $4.8 million in government incentives,.
-The ruling is consistent with the fact that Warner France is owned by Warner Spain, which is owned by Warner Nederland, itself a subsidiary of Warner Brothers.
+A Very Long Engagement was filmed in France over an 18-month period, with about 30 French actors, approximately 500 French technicians and more than 2,000 French extras.
+Right before the film's New York City and Hollywood debut, the film's production company, 2003 Productions, which is one-third owned by Warner Bros. and two-thirds owned by Warner France, was ruled an American production company by a French court, denying the studio $4.8 million in government incentives.

-Warner Independent released the film theatrically in the US, followed by VHS and DVD release on July 12, 2005.
-It was Warner Independent's final VHS release.
-The only Blu-ray to date is a region B disc from Warner Home Video in France.
+The film had a production budget of €45 million (US$58 million), and earned $69.4 million in theaters worldwide.

-In the film, Manech and Mathilde are from Brittany, whereas in the novel, they are from Capbreton, in the Landes department of southwest France.
+Joséphine Japy auditioned for the role of a child in the film.
+She did not get the role but she credits her encounter with Jean-Pierre Jeunet as being decisive in her desire to become an actress.
+Following the audition, Jeunet came up to Japy and standing at her height, said: "Joséphine, can I talk to you like an adult?
+Today, it won't be you, but one day, we'll meet again...".
+Japy said that Jeunet's words had a real resonance and made her "want to hang on, believe and keep going", and if Jeunet had not taken the time to say that to her that day, she might not be here [talking to the interviewer].

 Reception

 Critical response

 The film received generally positive reviews from critics.
-On Rotten Tomatoes, 78% of critics gave the film positive reviews, based on 148 reviews, and an average rating of 7.40/10.
-The website's critical consensus states, "A well-crafted and visually arresting drama with a touch of whimsy".
-On Metacritic the film has a weighted average score of 76 out of 100, based on reviews from 39 critics, indicating "generally favorable reviews".
-The film had a production budget of $56.6 million USD and earned $69.4 million in theaters worldwide.
+On Rotten Tomatoes, 79% of critics gave the film positive reviews, based on 146 reviews, and an average rating of 7.40/10.
+The website's critical consensus states, "A well-crafted and visually arresting drama with a touch of whimsy."
+On Metacritic the film has a weighted average score of 76 out of 100, based on reviews from 39 critics, indicating "generally favorable" reviews.

-Peter Travers of Rolling Stone praised "miracle worker" Jean-Pierre Jeunet and called the film "an emotional powerhouse".
+Peter Travers of Rolling Stone praised "miracle worker" Jean-Pierre Jeunet and called the film "an emotional powerhouse."

-Roger Ebert of the Chicago Sun-Times wrote: "Jeunet brings everything together—his joyously poetic style, the lovable Tautou, a good story worth the telling—into a film that is a series of pleasures stumbling over one another in their haste to delight us."
+Roger Ebert of the Chicago Sun-Times rated the film three and a half stars out of four wrote, "Jeunet brings everything together—his joyously poetic style, the lovable Tautou, a good story worth the telling—into a film that is a series of pleasures stumbling over one another in their haste to delight us."

-Manohla Dargis of The New York Times, gave a negative review on this film stating that "Mr. Jeunet shows no interest in animating the characters in his dollhouse world".
+Manohla Dargis of The New York Times gave a negative review, stating that "Mr. Jeunet shows no interest in animating the characters in his dollhouse world."